 No Boards Required for a Night of Fun!

 Have a game night coming up and you’re not exactly sure what to organize for your loved ones?
 We’re here to help!
 Whether you have a routine family night every Friday or want to boost everyone’s spirits while you’re stuck at your home during the quarantine, you’re probably going to need a couple of new ideas, and perhaps even some old classics to change it up and keep your loved ones from getting bored out of their minds.
 Because of that, we’ve composed a list of some awesome games or flower game to give you and your family a fun night together – without using any boards at all!

-This blog article contains a handy list of the most fun family-friendly activities for your following game night, without having to need a board or a lot of material at all!
+This blog article contains a handy list of the most fun family-friendly activities for your following game night, without having to need a board or flowers or a lot of material at all!
 Whether you’re all grownups in your home, have a toddler or two, or prefer to keep your teens from becoming too glued on their phones, we’ve rounded up the top 10 games that you can use to kill time while having fun and bonding with your loved ones.
 Complete with quick directions for each game, we’re sure you’ll relish your time locked down together as a family with these fun board-free activities!